How your diet can improve your mental health

 Stress can deplete Magnesium in the body and estimates suggest a large proportion of adults have too low levels.
 Magnesium is required for more than 300 biochemical reactions in the body and is necessary for the release and uptake of serotonin, and the modulation of GABA in the brain.

 There are 8 essential B Vitamins which work together to manage many different processes, including helping with stress.
-They have a critical role in the production of chemicals in the brain, and aspects of mental health such as energy, cognition and attention.
+B Vitamins have a critical role in the production of chemicals in the brain, and aspects of mental health such as energy, cognition and attention.
 They may also help with stress management and anxiety, and low levels can contribute to low mood, lethargy and irritability.

 In particular Vitamins B6, B9 and Vitamin B12 are involved in producing serotonin and noradrenaline which affect mood and other functions of your brain.
 B Vitamins are also important for hormone balance, detoxification and methylation processes in your body.